 In a video on the product page, Garmin gives the customers the essence of its newest watches—heavy-duty, rugged devices.
 Source: Garmin

 It’s easier for shoppers to purchase if they can see other buyers already enjoying a product.
 Enabling customer-generated content (CGU) on product pages is one of the easiest ways to promote your product and build trust with prospecting customers.

 A survey made by Olapic found that 76% of customers trust user-generated content more than branded material.

 You can also embed a “share” button to let customers easily share a product page with friends and family for feedback.
 To further increase trust and engagement, pair share buttons with the number of followers your brand has on popular social media platforms.

 11. Sweep the Product Page Clean and Sleek

-High-quality images, clear main features, and customizability options should be three main points of your product page (and of course the call-to-action button).
-By wary to put more—squeezing too much information on the product page and inserting longish, unformatted product descriptions can negatively impact your conversion rates.
+High-quality images, clear main features, and customizability options should be the three main points of your product page (and, of course, the call-to-action button).
+Be wary of putting more—squeezing too much information on the product page and inserting longish, unformatted product descriptions can negatively impact your conversion rates.

 Squeeze Out the Best of Your Product Pages

 Numerous things can go wrong once your customers land on your product page.
 Don’t let all the effort and money put into bringing them there go to waste.
 By following the best practices used by major brands, you can optimize your product pages to increase conversion rates.